nickjabs/nickjabs/README.md

 ## Terraform Demo

-Discover a simple hands-on demonstration using Terraform to deploy AWS Lambda functions, an API Gateway, and an S3 bucket.
-Create a serverless architecture for data processing and storage: [Terraform Lambda, API Gateway, S3](https://github.com/nickjabs/terraform-lambda-apigw-s3)
+Explore a Terraform demo for deploying AWS Lambda functions, an API Gateway, and an S3 bucket to create a serverless architecture: Terraform Lambda, API Gateway, S3.
+Additionally, establish a serverless weather alert system using AWS services like Lambda, DynamoDB, and SNS to process, store, and notify based on weather data updates: Weather Alert System with AWS Lambda and DynamoDB.

 Feel free to explore these demos and other projects on my GitHub profile.
 Your feedback is valuable!